ICanBoogie/ICanBoogie/README.md

-### Participating in the _auto-config_ process
+### Participating in the _autoconfig_ process

-To participate in the _auto-config_ process, packages need to define their _auto-config_ fragment in the `extra/icanboogie` section of their "composer.json" file.
-The file must match the [composer-schema.json](auto-config/composer-schema.json) schema.
+To participate in the _autoconfig_ process, packages need to define their _autoconfig_ fragment in the `extra/icanboogie` section of their "composer.json" file.
+The file must match the [composer-schema.json](lib/Autoconfig/composer-schema.json) schema.
 The following example demonstrates how an application can specify the path to its configuration and locale messages.

 ```json